LukePappa/Ourism/text.md

-To derive fulfillment from the act of existing itself, simply be.
+Fulfillment derived from the act of existing itself is called Ennea.
+To cultivate Ennea, simply be.